 2. You Should Be Ready to Endure the Side Effects

-The ketones may also be released with the sweat.
-This may lead to the development of unpleasant body odors.
+Your body may also release the ketosis with the sweat and may lead to the development of unpleasant body odors.

 4. You Might Have To Prepare Your Meals

 When you’re on a ketogenic diet, you may face challenges choosing the kind of foods to eat.
 As you need to keep off foods that contain high amounts of starch and sugar, you have to avoid consuming packed foods.
 As a result, cooking your food becomes the only best approach to keeping your diet.